 According to the New York City Office of the Chief Medical Examiner, forensic pathologists investigate causes of suspicious or sudden deaths, including those caused by violence, accidents, suicide or the sudden death of an otherwise healthy person.
 Forensic pathologists must complete a demanding course of study over four years of medical school and three to four years of training in anatomical and/or clinical pathology.
-The most highly respected programs offer rigorous medical training plus residency and fellowship programs, giving students regular opportunities to perform autopsies and familiarize themselves with sub-specialties.
+The best colleges for forensic pathology offer rigorous medical training plus residency and fellowship programs, giving students regular opportunities to perform autopsies and familiarize themselves with sub-specialties.
 The institutions here are included because of their exacting admissions standards and working relationships with medical examiners in major cities in the United States.

 Keck School of Medicine -- University of Southern California